samuliasmala/scipy-opencv-notebook/README.md

 # Download image
 docker pull asmala/scipy-opencv-notebook

-# Start container and remove it after its finished
+# Quick start: create and start a container and remove it after its finished
 docker run -it --rm -p 8888:8888 asmala/scipy-opencv-notebook

-# Or if you want mount a working directory and resume later to the same container
-docker run -it --name opencv -v  "$(pwd)":/home/jovyan/work -p 8888:8888 asmala/scipy-opencv-notebook

-# Or if you want to
+# More complicated command explained (full command below):
+# -it                       attach terminal
+# --name opencv             give name to the container for easier reference later
-# - use your user id and group id to get proper file permissions for the files created when using container
+# --user $(id -u):$(id -g)  use your own user id and group id to get proper file permissions for the files created in shard volumes
-# - add your user id to group users to get access to some important folders within the image
+# --group-add users         add your user id to group users to get access to some important folders within the image
+# -v "$(pwd)":/home/jovyan/work     mount current working directory to Jupyter Notebook's working directory
-# - map host port 8006 to be used for Jupyter Notebook
+# -p 8888:8888              map host port 8888 to be used for Jupyter Notebook
-# - connect to X11 if you want to run some graphics
+# asmala/scipy-opencv-notebook      specify the image to be used
+# start-notebook.sh         image entry point
+# --NotebookApp.custom_display_url='http://127.0.0.1:8888'      fix the terminal link
-# - mount working directory Jupyter Notebook's working directory
+# --notebook-dir=/home/jovyan/work  specify the Jupyter working directory

-docker run -it --name opencv --user $(id -u):$(id -g) --group-add users -v "$(pwd)":/home/jovyan/work -p 8006:8888 -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix asmala/scipy-opencv-notebook:opencv-3.4.3 start-notebook.sh --NotebookApp.custom_display_url='http://127.0.0.1:8006' --notebook-dir=/home/jovyan/work
+docker run -it --name opencv --user $(id -u):$(id -g) --group-add users -v "$(pwd)":/home/jovyan/work -p 8888:8888  asmala/scipy-opencv-notebook start-notebook.sh --NotebookApp.custom_display_url='http://127.0.0.1:8888' --notebook-dir=/home/jovyan/work

+# Connect to X11 if you want to run some graphics by adding following parameters to the command above:
+-e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 -v /tmp/.X11-unix:/tmp/.X11-unix

 # Start the same container later
 docker start -i opencv